Current business situation

 The official languages are Irish and English.

 The business culture in Ireland is similar to elsewhere in Europe, with a preference for open dialogue and less rigid formality.
-Most business people in traditional industries will wear suits and ties.
+Most business people in traditional industries will wear business suits and men will also wear ties.
 Relationships and family are very important to the Irish.

 Irish companies will rarely agree to ‘cold’ meetings.
 Expect to introduce your company and proposition at least three to four weeks before the planned meeting date.
 Make an introductory phone call and follow-up with information by email, fax or post.